Why green supply chains?

 How do I determine if my suppliers in China are in compliance?

-Brand can search their suppliers in IPE’s Blue Map database, which contains more than 2.69 million corporate violation records and real-time emissions monitoring data for over 18,000 high impact factories by the end of 2022.
+Brand can search their suppliers in IPE’s Blue Map database, which contains more than 3.31 million corporate violation records and real-time emissions monitoring data for over 18,000 high impact factories as of the end of 2024.

 For small numbers of suppliers (less than 50), brands can simply type in their supplier’s Chinese name or Unified Social Credit Code into the Blue Map database search box.